mantognini/sftools/README.md

 Curve
 -----

 `sf::Shape` are great if you want to display circle and convex polygons.
-But what about arcs, ellipses, sines or astroid ? `sftools` empowers SFML and provides `Wave` to easily draw any parametric equation !
+But what about arcs, ellipses, sines or astroid ? `sftools` empowers SFML and provides `Curve` to easily draw any parametric equation !